LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

       osError sampleds_func( lasso_request_t token, datasource_action_t action, const auto_lasso_value_t * param )

    All data source functions have this prototype.
-When your data source function is called, it’s passed an opaque "token" data structure, an integer "action" telling it what it should do, and an optional parameter which sometimes contains extra information (like a database name) needed by the action being requested at the time.
+When your data source function is called, it's passed an opaque "token" data structure, an integer "action" telling it what it should do, and an optional parameter which sometimes contains extra information (like a database name) needed by the action being requested at the time.